Vinaya is an online writer from Nepal who enjoys researching and writing about family dynamics.

-We are social animals and we don’t live in seclusion.
+We are social animals and thus don’t live in seclusion.
 However, while living with people, we also most of the time find ourselves in conflicting situations.
-How to overcome conflicts in the family is a very important lesson in our life.
+Learning how to overcome conflicts in a family is a very important lesson in our life.

-One of the common conflicts is the disagreements between the parents and the children.
-When there is more than one child in a family, siblings’ rivalry happens to be a common phenomenon.
-Last but not the least is the conflict between the spouses.
+One of the most common conflicts is the disagreements that parents and children have.
+When there is more than one child in a family, sibling rivalry happens to be a common phenomenon as well.
+Last but not least is the conflict between the spouses.
 The husband and wife share a common life and they also are always in conflicting situations.
-To iron the differences between the family members, you have to learn how to overcome conflicts in the family.
+To iron out the differences between family members, you have to learn how to overcome conflicts in the family.

 You can take the first step to overcome conflicts in the family by pondering over the root of the differences between the members.
 Children always complain that their parents don't understand them.
-On the other hand parents usually chide that their children disregard them.
-Similarly, a kid could be dissatisfied when his/her parents show special concern to another child more than him/her.
-If is not handled properly, conflict can be a cause of family disintegration.
+On the other hand, parents usually chide that their children disregard them.
+Similarly, a kid could be dissatisfied when his/her parents show more special concern to a child other than him/her.
+If it is not handled properly, conflict can be a cause of family disintegration.
 To overcome conflicts in the family, you have to learn how to manage conflicts.

-Here are five tips for overcoming family conflict.
+This article touches on the following five tips for overcoming family conflict:

-Root of conflict lies deep within the foundation of our society.
-Culture and tradition ask young people to respect their parents’ and elders’ decision, whereas the modern education teaches them to have their own view of life.
+The root of conflict lies deep within the foundation of our society.
+Culture and tradition ask young people to respect their parents’ and elders’ decisions, whereas modern education teaches them to have their own view of life.
 Neither the educational system is wrong nor are the parents trying to harm their children.
 However, truth is, the difference in opinions creates family conflict.

 Lack of trust not only buoys up conflict between parents and children but also between husband and wife.
 Distrust within the members widens the chasm.
 You have to build up an environment of trust to overcome family conflicts.

-Young people by nature are rebellious, and parents must be tolerant to their children’s strange behavior.
+Young people by nature are rebellious, and parents must be tolerant of their children’s strange behavior.
 They must remember, once they too were young, and they too had picked bones with their parents.

 Five fingers in our hand are not equal.
-So, it is obvious, the members in a family have different attitude and aptitude, thoughts and perceptions.
+So, it is obvious, the members of a family have different attitudes and aptitudes, thoughts and perceptions.
 You have to have deference for other people’s point of view.
-Always be open minded to overcome conflicts in the family.
+Always be open-minded to overcome conflicts in the family.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.